Topological horseshoes for surface homeomorphisms: Paths on the annulus with no transverse self-intersection

 To get the second assertion of the proposition, note that the point $z$ can be chosen equal to $z_*$ in case $z_*$ is recurrent.
-This implies that $I'{}_{\mathcal F'}^{\Z}(z_*)$ draws $\Gamma_+$ and $\Gamma_-$.
-The point $z_*$ being non-wandering, we have seen before that it implies that $f$ has a topological horseshoe.
+This implies that $I'{}_{\mathcal F'}^{\Z}(z_*)$ draws a positive loop $\Gamma_+$.
+It can be easily proven that $z_*$ is a recurrent point of $f'$.
+Consequently, if $f$ has no horsehoe, then ${I'_{{\mathcal F}'}}^{\N}(z_*)$ exactly draws infinitely a simple transverse loop $\Gamma$.
+Moreover this loop must be negative because $\mathrm{rot}_{\check f'} (z_*)=-1$.
+We have a contradiction.
 Note that we can also give a proof by using Corollary \ref{cor:free-disks} applied to $\check D$ and $\check f'$. \end{proof}

 \begin{remark*} Note that the first item is not true if we suppose that $z\in\mathrm{ne}^+(f)\setminus\Omega(f)$.
-Consider on $\S^2=\A\cup\{N,S\}$ a flow satisfying: \begin{itemize} \item the end $N$ and $S$ are the only fixed points, \item there exist an orbit $O$ homoclinic to $S$, \item the disk bounded by $O\cup \{S\}$ that does not contain $N$ is foliated by orbits homoclinic to $S$, \item the $\alpha$-limit set of a point disjoint from this disk is equal to $N$ and its $\omega$- limit set to $O\cup \{S\}$ if the orbit is not reduced to $N$,\end{itemize} Now, choose $f$ to be the time one map of this flow, reduced to $\A$, and $\check f$ the time one map of the lifted flow.
+Consider on $\S^2=\A\cup\{N,S\}$ a flow satisfying: \begin{itemize} \item the end $N$ and $S$ are the only fixed points, \item there exists an orbit $O$ homoclinic to $S$, \item the disk bounded by $O\cup \{S\}$ that does not contain $N$ is foliated by orbits homoclinic to $S$, \item the $\alpha$-limit set of a point disjoint from this disk is equal to $N$ and its $\omega$- limit set to $O\cup \{S\}$ if the orbit is not reduced to $N$,\end{itemize} Now, choose $f$ to be the time one map of this flow, reduced to $\A$, and $\check f$ the time one map of the lifted flow.

 \end{remark*}